 Replacing Broken Links to Content with Your Own.

 They say copying is the biggest form of flattery.
 Checking up on who, where, and how your competitors are getting their backlinks is a great way to reverse engineer your own link building strategy and keep a close eye on your competitor’s digital marketing activities.

 If you evaluate the quality of the pages and discover that those links are from strong authoritative sources, with topical relevance to your own website’s content, then they have done all the hard work for you in identifying possible backlink opportunities.
 Find out what type of content or webpage your competitor is getting the most backlinks to, be it products, pages, reviews, articles, images or citations, and consider producing that type of content yourself.
 Once you’re ready, carry out one to one outreach with your competitor’s linking resource (if appropriate).

 Remember to do backlink monitoring at regularly scheduled intervals during your strategy so you keep on top of any new backlink opportunities and ensure you aren’t left behind if your competitors are focusing heavily on backlinking.

 Reaching Out to Influencers

-Social media is a great way to find those potential influencers within your industry that have a growing follower base on Twitter, Facebook, Instagram etc. From there start making a list of influencers you want to approach then begin to follow, link and share the content they post on their profiles to build up a base form of interaction as a courtesy before you present your request.
-Be prepared as it will take a while, weeks perhaps to build up a strong list and develop that level of interaction where you can then approach that influencer.
-Personalisation is the key when it comes to hunting down influencers to help share your content so sending out mass emails with a generic message in order to target them is definitely the wrong way to go.
+Social media is a great way to find those potential influencers within your industry that have a growing follower base on Twitter, Facebook and Instagram.
+Start making a list of influencers you want to approach.
+Then begin to follow, link, and share the content they post on their profiles to build up a base form of interaction as a courtesy before you present your request.
+Be prepared as it will take a while to build up a strong list and develop that level of interaction where you can then approach that influencer.
+Personalisation is the key when it comes to hunting down influencers to help share your content.
+So sending out mass emails with a generic message in order to target them is definitely the wrong way to go.